- Overview & Timeline

 If your Group does not pick during its Time Slot, it will be unlocked after the end of that Lottery stage so you may form a larger Group (ex. add another member to a 4-person Group to then take part in the 5-Person Lottery, etc).
 Students who do not pick during the 4, 5, or 6 Lottery (or were not part of a 4-, 5-, or 6-person Group) will then take part in the 123 Lottery (see below).

 During the SR & 123 Lottery, students must completely fill any room they wish to pick.
-A double may only be picked by a 2-person Group (and a triple by a 3-person Group).
-An individual who wishes to live in a multiple (instead of a single) would need to sign up for the Guaranteed List to be assigned over the summer (or form a 2- or 3-person Group before the deadline for that Lottery stage).
+A double may only be picked by 2 people (and a triple by 3 people).
+An individual who wishes to live in a multiple (instead of a single) would need to sign up for the Guaranteed List to request to be assigned over the summer (or form a 2- or 3-person Group before the deadline for that Lottery stage).

 A 2-person Group may pick 2 singles and they do not have to be on the same floor or in the same building (but may not pick a single and half of a double).
 A 3-person Group may pick 3 singles or 1 Double & 1 Single (but not 2 doubles), etc.

-Students are encouraged to form 2- or 3-person Groups to give them more flexibility for selecting.
+Students are encouraged to form 2- or 3-person Groups in order to have more flexibility for selecting.

 During the SR Lottery, only singles & doubles in Sulz Tower, Elliott, and Hewitt will be available.
 All remaining corridor- and suite-style spaces will be available in the 123 Lottery.